cwtsteven/C-like-Compiler/README.md

 In order to run the test, execute<code>./TestBench.native</code>.

 # Syntax
 This grammar is simulating a C-like imperative programming languages.
-In the top-level, you can declare global variables and functions, for instance:
+In the top-level, you can declare global variables and functions, below gives you a first taste of a valid program:
 <pre><code>var a = 3;
 double(x) {
   return x + x;